12 Coronavirus Myths, Debunked By Science

 While we're hoping that coronavirus tests become more available, as of now, they're not.
 And even once they are more widespread, according to FDA Commissioner Stephen M. Hahn, MD, that probably won't mean everyone who wants to get tested will.
 Healthcare providers will make that call.

-The Centers for Disease Control and Prevention says, “Clinicians should use their judgment to determine if a patient has signs and symptoms compatible with COVID-19 and whether the patient should be tested.”
+The Centres for Disease Control and Prevention says, “Clinicians should use their judgment to determine if a patient has signs and symptoms compatible with COVID-19 and whether the patient should be tested.”

 If you think you may have been exposed to or infected with COVID-19, the CDC advises calling your healthcare provider for advice.